joejcollins/rhapsody-angel/queens/2021-winnie.md

 ## 2021 Marked Queen

+2022-09-18 Took off the Apiguard treatment.
+Put on a clearer board.

 2022-08-26 No laying in the super.
 Removed the top super which wasn't getting worked on.

 2022-08-19 Second Apiguard treatment on.
 I messed up by briefly putting the super on the brood box without the queen excluder, I will need to check for laying in the supers.